anthonycoffey/property-manager-pro/memory-bank/progress.md

     *   Implemented `createPropertyManager`, `updatePropertyManager`, and `deletePropertyManager` Cloud Functions in `functions/src/index.ts`.
     *   Integrated the "Add New Property Manager" form in `src/components/Admin/PropertyManagerManagement.tsx` to interact with the `createPropertyManager` Cloud Function.
     *   Added `/admin/property-managers` route to `src/routes.tsx` protected by `ProtectedRoute`.
+*   **Resolved Firebase Admin SDK Initialization Error:** Changed `import * as admin from 'firebase-admin';` to `import admin from 'firebase-admin';` in `functions/src/index.ts` to resolve `TypeError: admin.initializeApp is not a function` during Firebase Functions deployment in an ES module environment.

 ## 3. What's Left to Build (High-Level from `projectRoadmap.md`)